 Hartwig Anzt

-Chair for Computational Mathematics
+Chair of Computational Mathematics

 Hartwig Anzt is the Chair of Computational Mathematics at the TUM School of Computation, Information and Technology of the Technical University of Munich (TUM) Campus Heilbronn.
 He also holds a Research Associate Professor position at the Innovative Computing Lab (ICL) at the University of Tennessee (UTK).
 Hartwig Anzt holds a PhD in applied mathematics from the Karlsruhe Institute of Technology (KIT) and specializes in iterative methods and preconditioning techniques for the next generation hardware architectures.
 He also has a long track record of high-quality development.
 He is author of the MAGMA-sparse open source software package and managing lead of the Ginkgo math software library.
 Hartwig Anzt had served as a PI in the Software Technology (ST) pillar of the US Exascale Computing Project (ECP), including a coordinated effort aiming at integrating low-precision functionality into high-accuracy simulation codes.
 He also is a PI in the EuroHPC project MICROCARD.
+Hartwig Anzt serves as Editor for ACM TOPC and SIAM SISC.
+He also is elected program manager of the SIAM Activity Group on Supercomputing.

 Research